UK TOUR WITH ECHO VOCAL ENSEMBLE

 Laurel made her debut with new vocal ensemble echo, an acapella group of 12 singers, touring the UK with a programme of new compositions exploring an Alice Oswald's poem, and old and new works reflecting upon the climate emergency.

-Laurel sings with vocal group, Four of a Kind, in a performance live-streamed from Riverhouse Barn in Walton, London.
-You can watch the performances using the links below.
+Laurel sings with vocal group, Four of a Kind, in a performance live-streamed from Riverhouse Barn in Walton-on-Thames, London

 GUEST APPEARANCE WITH GARETH MALONE

 Laurel led the vocal warm-up for Gareth's initiative to keep the nation singing, the Great British Home Chorus.